Lion's mane jellyfish: Description

 Lion's mane jellyfish (Cyanea capillata) are named for their showy, trailing tentacles reminiscent of a lion's mane.
 They can vary greatly in size: although capable of attaining a bell diameter of over 2 m, those found in lower latitudes are normally smaller than their far northern counterparts, with a bell about 50 cm in diameter.
 Furthermore, larger specimens are typically further offshore than smaller ones.
-Juveniles are lighter orange or tan, very young lion's manes are occasionally colorless and adults are red and start to darken as they age.
+Juveniles are lighter orange or tan, but start to darken to red and purple as they age.

 While most jellyfish have a circular bell, the bell of the Lion's Mane is divided into eight lobes, giving it the look of an eight-point star.
 Each lobe contains about 70 to 150 tentacles, arranged in four fairly distinct rows.
 Along the bell margin is a balance organ at each of the eight indentations between the lobes – the rhopalium – which helps the jellyfish orient itself.
 From the central mouth extend broad frilly oral arms with many stinging cells called cnidocytes.
 Closer to its mouth, its total number of tentacles is around 1,200.

 The long, thin tentacles which emanate from the bell's subumbrella have been characterised as "extremely sticky"; they also have stinging cells.
 The tentacles of larger specimens may trail as long as 30 m or more, with the tentacles of the longest known specimen measured at 120 ft in length, although it has been suggested that this specimen may actually have belonged to a different Cyanea species.
 (The lack of other size measurements of Cyanea in the literature, and of details on how the specimens were measured, has led to skepticism about reported length records.)
 This unusual length – longer than a blue whale – has earned it the status of one of the longest known animals in the world.